Apollo

 6. The blood alcohol content limit is 0.05%.

-7. Default speed limits in the Northern Territory are 60 km/h for built-up residential areas (with some towns choosing 50 km/h) and up to 110 km/h outside built-up areas unless indicated otherwise.
+7. Default speed limits in the Northern Territory are 50 km/h in built-up areas, 110 km/h on roads outside built-up areas, and 130 km/h on major highways unless indicated otherwise.
 School zones also have speed limits reduced to 40 km/h during certain hours on school days.
 Always pay attention to posted speed limit signs and adjust your speed accordingly.

 Travel Tips for Alice Springs